danielnottingham/validator_rb/CONTRIBUTING.md

 ### Commit Messages

-- Use the present tense ("feat:Add feature" not "Added feature")
+- Use the present tense ("feat: Add feature" not "Added feature")
 - Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 - Limit the first line to 72 characters or less
 - Reference issues and pull requests liberally after the first line